spacelift-io/user-documentation/docs/concepts/worker-pools.md

     - docker.io
     - some.private.registry

+  # keepSuccessfulPods indicates whether run Pods should automatically be removed as soon
+  # as they complete successfully, or be kept so that they can be inspected later.
+By default
+  # run Pods are removed as soon as they complete successfully.
+Failed Pods are not automatically
+  # removed to allow debugging.
+  keepSuccessfulPods: false

   # pod contains the spec of Pods that will be created to process Spacelift runs.
 This allows
   # you to set things like custom resource requests and limits, volumes, and service accounts.
   # Most of these settings are just standard Kubernetes Pod settings and are not explicitly